 The focus of IT has shifted from serving internal needs, like efficiency and cost control, to engaging with external customers and creating new business opportunities.
 That’s why Red Hat believes the traditional business automation model needs to evolve.
 Instead of focusing solely on streamlining processes, businesses need to develop new strategies to automate the business itself.

 Red Hat works with the greater open source community on automation technologies.
-Our engineers help improve features, reliability, and security to make sure your business and IT performs and remains stable and secure.
+Our engineers help improve features, reliability, and security to make sure your business performs, with IT that remains stable and secure.

-Our solutions, services, and training give you the control you need to automate your business so you can focus on innovation and moving forward.
+Our solutions, services, and training give you the control you need to automate your business and free up the resources you need to build an innovative future.